 An extensor tendon injury is damage to the tissues on the back of the hand and fingers.
 It can make it hard for you to open your hand and straighten your fingers.
-The two types of this injury are:
+The 2 types of this injury are:

 - Boutonniere deformity —harm to the middle joint of a finger, often from arthritis